 In all of her years of making music, Toni never once "toured."
 She would often say, "Let them come to me."
 Come they did, and listen they did.
 Toni had fans all over the world, but Austin gave her so much joy.
 She garnered 12 Austin Music Awards from 1993 to 2004 including "Best Female Vocals," "Album of the Year," "Song of the Year" and "Best Blues," and in 2017, she was named to its Hall of Fame.
 In 2018, the Austin Chronicle's Kevin Curtin described her as "one of the finest song charmers this city has ever called resident."

 Toni is survived by her two daughters, Amber and Della Price, two grandchildren, Conway and WillieMae, and dear friends Lisa Carson and Lisa Love.
-Her family wishes to acknowledge and thank everyone who loved Toni and supported her over the years including the late Teddy Wilburn, the late Clifford Antone, the late Renee Grant Williams, Steve Wertheimer, Derek O'Brien, Cindy Wyatt, Robyn and John Ludwick, and all of the caring staff at Christopher House.
+Her family wishes to acknowledge and thank everyone who loved Toni and supported her over the years including the late Teddy Wilburn, the late Clifford Antone, the late Renee Grant Williams, Steve Wertheimer, Derek O'Brien, Cindy White, Robyn and John Ludwick, and all of the caring staff at Christopher House.

 The family requests that any memorial donations be made in Toni's memory to Hospice Austin's Christopher House.
 A tribute show will be announced soon.